postgres-ai/docs/docs/database-lab/components.md

 #### How to manage
 Starts and stops automatically.

-To activate data promotion, use the `promote` option for a physical snapshot job in the Database Lab configuration file.
+To activate data promotion, use the `promotion.enabled` option for a physical snapshot job in the Database Lab configuration file.

 ---